Course Outline

 - Analysis checklist.

-- Using features: name resolution, colorization, marking, ignoring, commenting, time references, time shifts, etc.
+- Utilizing features: name resolution, colorization, marking, ignoring, commenting, time references, time shifts, etc.

 - Understanding the Expert System.